diegorex17/stremio-ai-search/README.md

 ### Searching for a particular movie/series

-Sometimes, searching for a particular movie/series does not include it in the results. using the below template will guide AI by revealing your intention clearly to the AI.
+Sometimes, searching for a particular movie/series does not include it in the results. using the below template will guide AI and get you the intended results.

 Template: The < name > < movie/series >